myelintek/documentation/user/lab.rst

    and run commands with your favorite tools on the local computer, such as an SSH client or *VSCode*.

-Q: Could I view the ML program and run the experiments on the local computer?
+Q: How to view the ML program and run the experiments on the local computer?
 -----------------------------------------------------------------------------

 MLSteam includes a powerful Jupyter-based interface for